Disney ResortsTipsUpdates

 Bigger Rooms

-We love that the majority of the moderate rooms have recently been updated giving Guests the best accommodations possible when it comes to their stays.
+We love that the majority of the moderate rooms have recently been updated, giving guests the best accommodations for their stays.

-Overall the additional space and layout of the rooms at these moderate resorts are perfect for families to feel comfortable during their visits to Disney.
-When you aren’t a Disney Park, the moderate resorts are a nice place to relax.
+Overall, the additional space and layout of the rooms at these moderate resorts are perfect for families to feel comfortable during their visits to Disney.
+When you aren’t at Disney Park, the moderate resorts are a nice place to relax.

 Gran Destino Tower